Dhanushsj12/adaptive-engine-layout/ARCHITECTURE.md

 # 24. Scenario 3 — Unseen Surface

-The stress test creates an additional surface directly inside the script.
+The stress test creates an additional surface (`2400 × 300`) directly inside the script.

 It is not added to the normal strategy definitions.

 The resolver still produces a valid layout.

 This verifies generalization.

+This is a separate surface from the demo's own unseen `600 × 900` QR panel (see Section 16) — the project demonstrates the same generalization property in two independent execution contexts.

 The test would be significantly weaker if the resolver simply contained a lookup table of known surface names.